spatie/mailcoach-packages/packages/laravel-mailcoach-sendgrid-setup/README.md

 # Process feedback for email campaigns sent using Sendgrid

-This package is an add-on for [spatie/laravel-mailcoach](https://github.com/spatie/laravel-mailcoach) that can set up a Sendgrid account so that it can be used with Mailcoach.
+This package is being used by [Mailcoach](https://mailcoach.app) to prepare Sendgrid accounts for use with Mailcoach.

+You can use the code in this package, but we don't provide documentation or support.
+All documentation for Mailcoach itself is available [here](https://mailcoach.app/docs).

 ## Support us